If Twitter embeds are not working on your site, we’ve got you covered.

 - Hashtag: Display tweets with specific hashtags on your site

-- Home Timeline: Embed content from your own home timeline on Twitter
+- Home Timeline: Show your own Twitter content with an embedded timeline

 - Search: Add Twitter search results to your website

 - Mentions: Display tweets that have mentioned your brand